 Church Plant Initiative Team

-The church is both the result and agent of proclaiming the gospel.
 Continually beginning new churches is the best way to advance the Kingdom of God and restrain the tide of sin and suffering.
 Therefore, we take risks for the kingdom and explore various ways of beginning new churches.
-Our Church Plant Initiatives Team (CPIT) helps explore why, where, and how we can plant new churches.
-Planting new churches is unpredictable, yet we plan with reliance on God’s leading and timing.
+Even though planting new churches is unpredictable, we do so with reliance on God’s leading and timing.

-The Metro Richmond Church Planting Network includes the following churches:
+Metro Richmond Church Planting Network includes the following churches:

 1. Stony Point Reformed Presbyterian Church (1969) Bon Air